mikeLspohn/dotfiles-old/README.md

 # Personal Dotfiles

-These are my personal dotfiles
+These are my personal dotfiles.

 Inspired by many, used by one

 ## Installation